SP5GW/RF_Power_Measurement_Rig/README.md

 <img src="./img/Transfer_Function.png" width="500" height="500"/>
 </p>

-## Solution Architecture - key hardware modules
+## Solution Architecture - Key Hardware Modules

-### Power sensor module based on AD8307 amplifier
+### Power Sensor Module Based On AD8307 Amplifier

 AD8307 [6] used in this implementation, accepts input signal frequencies from DC to 500 MHz and input signal levels from -95dBm to +17dBm.
 Readily available AD8307 detector board purchased at Amazon is used for this project (see below)